Canadian sovereignty: Canadian monarchy

-Charles III, King of Canada, is the country's monarch and the living embodiment of the Canadian state and, as such, is the focus of the Oath of Allegiance taken by various government officials, civil servants, military members, and new citizens.
+Charles III, King of Canada, as well as of the United Kingdom and 13 other Commonwealth realms, is the country's monarch and, as such, is the focus of the Oath of Allegiance taken by various government officials, civil servants, military members, and new citizens.

 The King is constitutionally vested with legislative, executive, and judicial power.
-However, sovereignty in Canada has never rested solely with the monarch, due to the constitutional theories of Edward Coke, refined by Albert Venn Dicey, and the Bill of Rights, 1689, later inherited by Canada, establishing the principle of parliamentary sovereignty; the British model of legislative sovereignty vesting in the King-in-Parliament.
+However, sovereignty in Canada has never rested solely with the monarch, due to the constitutional theories of Edward Coke, refined by Albert Venn Dicey, and the Bill of Rights 1689, later inherited by Canada, establishing the principle of parliamentary sovereignty; the British model of legislative sovereignty vesting in the king-in-parliament.
 This was later superseded by the Canadian Charter of Rights and Freedoms (within the Constitution Act, 1982), which brought into Canada the American notion of the supremacy of the law.
 Nonetheless, the monarch is still the sovereign of Canada.
-Of sovereignty being vested in a monarch, Walter Bagehot wrote, "it brings down the pride of sovereignty to the level of petty life."

-The term the Crown is used to represent the power of the monarch and the royal authority is symbolized by elements included in the insignia of various government institutions, the main one being the crest of the Royal Coat of Arms of Canada—a gold lion standing on a wreath of the official colours of Canada, wearing the royal crown, and holding a red maple leaf in its right paw—a symbol of Canadian sovereignty.
+The term the Crown is used to represent the power of the monarch and the royal authority is symbolized by elements included in the insignia of various government institutions, the main one being the crest of the royal coat of arms of Canada—a gold lion standing on a wreath of the official colours of Canada, wearing the royal crown, and holding a red maple leaf in its right paw—a symbol of Canadian sovereignty.
 The King's coat of arms themselves are considered a symbol of Canada's sovereignty.
 The authority of the monarch is also communicated through the names of various government institutions, such as Court of King's Bench and King's Printer.